 Aligning Energy Use and Production

-It’s important to understand that home energy use typically grows throughout the day.
-First, homes typically have low usage at night.
-Then, a spike happens first thing in the morning when we awake.
-This happens when we take hot showers, and make our coffee and breakfasts.
-Next, another much larger energy use peak occurs later in the day after getting home from work.
-This is when we’re cooking dinner, running our clothes dryers and dishwashers, and watching Netflix.
+A spike in energy usage happens first thing in the morning when we wake up.
+This happens when we use energy to take hot showers, make coffee and breakfast, and get ready for the day.
+Another much larger spike occurs later in the day after getting home from work.
+This is when we are cooking dinner, running our clothes dryers and dishwashers, and watching Netflix.

-However, the production of renewable energy throughout the day looks quite different.
-Solar energy, for example, peaks at mid-day when the sun’s rays are the strongest and our energy use is lower.
+The production of renewable energy throughout the day looks quite different.
+Solar energy peaks at mid-day when the sun’s rays are the strongest, and our household energy usage is low.

-On the other hand, wind is much less predictable.
-It often blows stronger at night when we are sleeping and energy use is at its lowest.
+Wind energy is a bit less predictable.
+It usually peaks later at night when we are sleeping and energy use is at is lowest.

 Some Utilities Match Rates with Demand